-Some diet foods are sweetened with xylitol, and then there’s candy, gum, baked goods, and toothpaste also fall into this list.
-If your dog consumes this, it can cause your dog’s blood sugar to lower significantly and can also cause liver failure.
+Some diet foods are sweetened with xylitol, like candy, gum, baked goods, and toothpaste.
+If your dog consumes this, it can cause their blood sugar to lower significantly and can also cause liver failure.
 Early symptoms are quick to catch, such as vomiting, lethargy, and coordination problems.
 Moreover, you dog will eventually have seizures, and liver failure can happen just within a few days.

 While this food isn’t much of a surprise, most people don’t know why or what kind is the problem here.
 So basically, theobromine is found in chocolate and therein lies the problem.
 All kinds of chocolate, including white chocolate.
 However the most dangerous kinds of chocolate for dogs are dark chocolate and unsweetened baking chocolate.
 Chocolate can cause your adorable dog to vomit and also have diarrhea.
 Furthermore it can also cause heart problems, tremors, seizures, and death.

 Grapes and Raisins: